pjlintw/Transformer-py/README.md

 ### Train Linear Probing BERT

 Linear probing BERT is an architecture to extract the fixed contextual representations from the BERT.
-It aims to evalaute which layer captures linguistic structure information in their features.
+It aims to evaluate which layer captures linguistic structure information in their features.

-The custom model based `bert-base-cased`.
+The custom model is `bert-base-cased`.
 Therefore, it has one embedding layer in 12 BERT layer in BERT model.
 If you use a classifier on top of 12th BERT's layer.
 It is same as the standard BERT that `BertForTokenClassification` class creats for you.